 No reference benchmarks are used to measure the attainment of the sustainable objective.

 How did the reference benchmark differ from a broad market index?

-Reference benchmarks are indexes to measure whether the financial product attains the sustainable objective.
 How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?